Navigation: Searching for Records >

 The above example shows the entry field for a plain text value.
 The value field simply allows the entry of text.
 Since most fields in the system (such as "Last Name") are standard text fields, the input field will normally let you type whatever you wish.
 If the field only allows numeric data, such as a currency field, the data entry field also restricts itself to numeric values.

-Fields that let you change a switch between on and off are displayed the same way as criteria.
+Fields that let you choose between on and off or "any" setting.

 There are a number of ways to specify a date.
 If you choose "Specific Date", a standard date field is provided, but the real power of date criteria comes with the use of Relative Dates, meaning the date is determined at run-time relative to the current date.It can be relative to the current date, a specific day, or a specific kind of date.
 There are several relative date options, including: